YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hand luggage may be enough for some patients, but a checked bag is often more practical if the clinic provides shampoos, lotions, or liquids larger than airline cabin limits.
 Ask the clinic before you fly.

-You can visit Turkey before surgery if you want to enjoy the city, but the days after surgery should be treated as recovery time.
-The recipient area is still vulnerable, and the patient should avoid heat, crowds, sweating, alcohol, swimming, sun exposure, and anything that makes aftercare harder.
+You can visit Turkey before surgery if you want to enjoy the city, but the days after surgery are recovery time.
+The recipient area is still vulnerable, and the patient needs to avoid heat, crowds, sweating, alcohol, swimming, sun exposure, and anything that makes aftercare harder.

 Light walking is different from tourism that keeps you outside all day.
 A short gentle walk near the hotel may be fine.
 Long sightseeing days, gym training, swimming, sauna, and sweating are different categories and should be delayed according to the clinic’s instructions.